-6.1 Opinion on the Authority financial statements
+Opinion on the Authority financial statements

-We have audited the financial statements of Royal Berkshire Fire Authority for the year ended 31 March 2013 under the Audit Commission Act 1998.
-The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 8.1 to 8.35 and include the fire fighters' pension fund financial statements comprising the Fund Account, the Net Assets Statement as shown in note 9.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2012/13.
+We have audited the financial statements of Royal Berkshire Fire Authority for the year ended 31 March 2014 under the Audit Commission Act 1998.
+The financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes 8.1 to 8.35 and include the firefighters' pension fund financial statements comprising the Fund Account, the Net Assets Statement as shown in Note 9.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFAS/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2013/14.

 This report is made solely to the members of Royal Berkshire Fire Authority, as a body, in accordance with Part II of the Audit Commission Act 1998 and for no other purpose, as set out in paragraph 48 of the Statement of Responsibilities of Auditors and Audited Bodies published by the Audit Commission in March 2010.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Royal Berkshire Fire Authority and the authority's members as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the authority and the authority's members as a body, for our audit work, for this report, or for the opinions we have formed.

-i Respective responsibilities of the Treasurer and auditor
+Respective responsibilities of the Authority Treasurer and auditor

-As explained more fully in the Statement of the Treasurer's Responsibilities as set out in section 5, the Treasurer is responsible for the preparation of the Authority's financial statements in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Treasurer's Responsibilities set out on page 12 the Treasurer is responsible for the preparation of the Authority's financial statements in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-ii Scope of the audit of the financial statements
+Scope of the audit of the financial statements

 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the Authority's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Treasurer; and the overall presentation of the financial statements.
-In addition, we read all the financial and non-financial information in the Statement of Accounts 2012/13 to identify material inconsistencies with the audited financial statements.
+This includes an assessment of: whether the accounting policies are appropriate to the Authority's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Treasurer, and the overall presentation of the financial statements.
+In addition, we read all the financial and non-financial information in the Statement of Accounts 2013/14 to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.

-iii Opinion on financial statements
+Opinion on financial statements